Best Social Media Contest Software and Tools for Giveaways and Growth

 Strengths:

-• strong referral angle
+• strong referral framing

 Limits: